 - 26. Monthly reports are prepared by GFC.
-The reports include: - actual income and expenditure against budget (shown as month to date and cumulatively) for each Academy and consolidated at Trust level - · Benchmark analysis - balance sheet - cash flow forecast - A narrative that details assumptions underpinning material changes to the forecast outturn together with an update on individual school factors that may or may not have a material financial impact. - From October onwards the management accounts will include an outturn forecast update - An update from the school head teacher and Finance Officer - 27.
+The reports include: - actual income and expenditure against budget (shown as month to date and cumulatively) for each Academy and consolidated at Trust level,

+- Benchmark analysis, - balance sheet, - · cash flow forecast, - A narrative that details assumptions underpinning material changes to the forecast outturn together with an update on individual Academy factors that may or may not have a material financial impact, - From October onwards the management accounts will include an outturn forecast update, - An update from the Academy Headteacher/Principal and their Finance Officer. - 27.
 The CFO must inform the CEO of any materially adverse movement in an Academy's bottom-line financial performance. - 28.
-The monthly reports are sent to the Board of Directors of which the CEO is a member.
+The monthly reports are circulated each month to the Board of which the CEO is a member.